The Web, Readable.

 click({ element_id: "lnk-a3f1" })Quick Start

 Get Charlotte running in under a minute.
-No install required — npx handles everything.
-Just add the config and go.
+No install required — npx handles everything for local MCP clients.
+Want to connect from claude.ai instead?
+Self-host Charlotte Remote with a single Docker command.

 Claude Code — create .mcp.json in your project root: